murillo-nahas/koajs-server-example/README.md

-## Creating a simple server with Node.js, TypeScript and Koa.js
+## Creating a simple http server with Node.js, TypeScript and Koa.js

 This repository was created from my Medium article about Koa.js. <br/>

-Check it out! 👇 <br/>
+Check it out below! 👇 <br/>
 [Article](https://medium.com/@murillonahas2003/creating-a-simple-server-with-node-js-typescript-and-koa-js-292d53a9457e)

 ## Getting started